Manage a Business

 • Final 2 hours: $40/hr (double time) = $80

-Total for 14 hours: $360
+• Total for 14 hours: $360

-Who is eligible for double time pay?
+Who qualifies for double time pay?

 Not every employee on your team is eligible for double time pay.
-Understanding who qualifies—and who doesn't—protects you from compliance violations and unnecessary labor costs.
+Understanding who qualifies — and who doesn't — protects you from compliance violations and unnecessary labor costs.

-Is your employee eligible for double time?
+Is your employee eligible?

 • Non-exempt employee (hourly or low-salary, non-managerial work)? → Can be eligible